-Ruling Finds Solar Panels From China Hurt U.S. Maker
+Ruling Finds Solar Panels From China Hurt U.S. Makers

 Installing solar panels on your home could become more expensive, depending on how President Trump responds to a decision Friday by the U.S. International Trade Commission.